bioenergetics/Peat_articles_newsletters_with_references/README.md

 # Archive Of Raymond F. Peat's Articles And Newsletters With Their References

 Each article/newsletter has its own folder, where the references are named in order of appearance.
-- Articles and newsletters without a reference section ar saved aspdf file
+- Articles and newsletters without a reference section are saved as pdf file
-- Only Articles and newsletters with

-Naming convention for the references
 - Duplicate references for the same article or newsletter are skipped
-- Folders starting with the letter 'x' have only been through the first phase (see next point)

 # **Development Phases - Changelog**